-The two Lindas have their drive and love for the nature in common, but followed very different paths to realise their dreams.
-Get inspired to make your ideas doable, whether you can drop it all and go, or more likely, have family, work or other responsibilities that make it trickier.
+Lindas’s drive and love for nature is really inspiring!
+She offers great encouragment to make your ideas doable, whether you can drop it all and go, or more likely, have family, work or other responsibilities that make it trickier.

 A true outdoors entrepreneur!
 Linda runs her own zipline park, leads hiking, kayaking and MTB tours and much more.
 She loves coming up with an idea and the whole process of carrying it through.